 o the Approved Mileage Accumulation Cycle (AMA); see supplementary information in US CFR Title 40, Part 86 for background information;

-test distances split into principal requirements that fulfil the requirements of all Contracting Parties and alternative requirements that allow Contracting Parties to accept reduced distances for their regions;
+test mileages split into principal requirements that fulfil the requirements of all Contracting Parties and alternative requirements that allow Contracting Parties to accept reduced mileages for their regions;

 the Standard Bench Cycle shall be run for the period of time calculated from the BAT equation.
 The SBC is described in Annex 4.